00surya/EasyImageUpload/README.md

 ```
 - `headers` (required): An object containing custom headers to be sent with the image uploading API request.

-Note: The `setDeleteImageAPIURL`, `setPostImageAPIURL`, `setDeleteImageHeaders`, and `setPostImageHeaders` methods must be called before any image upload or deletion operations take place to ensure proper configuration of the Image Upload Module.
+Note: The `setDeleteImageAPIURL`, `setPostImageAPIURL`, `setDeleteImageHeaders`, and `setPostImageHeaders` methods must be called before any image upload or deletion operations take place to ensure proper configuration of the EasyImageUpload.

 ## Contributing
 If you find any issues or have suggestions for improvement, please feel free to contribute to this project by creating a pull request or raising an issue on the GitHub repository.